tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/10-Stu_Designing_ERD/README.md

 ## Designing an ERD, Part 1

-In this activity, you will work with a partner given the following scenario:
+In this activity, you will work with a partner to create a mortgage lending database model:

-You are meeting with a gym owner who wants to organize his data in a database.
-Create a conceptual ERD for the gym owner.
+Create a conceptual ERD for a mortgage lending database.

 ### Instructions